manjesh1/gatsby-starter-foundation/src/content/posts/2021-03-21-understanding-windows-password-hashes-lanman-ntlm.md

 ---
 template: blog-post
-title: "Understanding Windows Password Hashes: LANMAN & NTLM "
+title: "Understanding Windows Password Hashes: LANMAN & NT"
 slug: /Understanding-Windows-Password-Hashes
 date: 2021-03-21 18:43
-description: "Understanding Windows Password Hashes: LANMAN & NTLM "
+description: "Understanding Windows Password Hashes: LANMAN & NT"
 featuredImage: /assets/lock-5881443_1920.jpg
 ---
 In world of security, storing password in the back-end database in plaintext is a security design failure as plain text is easily readable by the humans, to overcome this loophole internal application developers use hashing techniques to protect the password from hackers incase of breach of database.
 These hashes are stored in the local SAM database or Active Directory.